metamn/react/content/blog/on-graphql/index.md

 Around two third of all talks from the [2019 GraphQL conference](https://www.youtube.com/playlist?list=PLn2e1F9Rfr6kChXoURShhO3A-4r8FLYsO) is about the schema.

 How to build it from fragments to make it scalable; how to design it in a way to properly handle error messages; a dozen of opinions on how to manage the growth of the schema.
-From Github, Facebook to Twitter, Coursera and Visa everybody is facing this issue.
+From Github, Facebook to Twitter, Coursera and Visa everybody is facing the schema scaling issue.

-Even more [it looks like](https://www.youtube.com/watch?v=S22rYsesrQc&feature=youtu.be) all the other GraphQL design patterns &mdash; API Gateway, Integration Database, Data Federation, Backend for Front End &mdash; are in the same way subjects of scaling.
+Even more [all other design patterns](https://www.youtube.com/watch?v=S22rYsesrQc&feature=youtu.be) GraphQL / DDD / Microservices are built on &mdash; API Gateway, Integration Database, Data Federation, Backend for Front End &mdash; are in the same way subjects of scaling.

 ide meg valami ....